LOM architecture and design and developer MIDI plc have unveiled the design of a mixed-used development at Tigné Point in Malta.

 Mark Portelli, CEO of MIDI plc, said: “LOM has designed a striking and high quality scheme that responds to its historic, seafront location.
 This is the final phase of the Tigné Point development, transforming the former brownfield site with new homes, commercial space and public amenities.”

 We are currently developing the technical design with an international team including Murray & Associates, Chapman BDSP, Clarke Nicholls Marcel, Buro Happold, and local consultants CS Design and MTS Consulting.
-The planning application has been submitted to the Government of Malta and a decision is expected at the end of the year.
+The planning application has been submitted to the Government of Malta.